Ratings & Rankings

 And while we’re busy making the news, we’re not the only one spreading it.
 Respected national publications have taken note of OWU’s success and are writing about us.
 Read on for the experts’ take on where we stand and we’re rated so highly.

-U.S. News & World Report: OWU ranks among the top 100 “Best National Liberal Arts Colleges” and “Best Value Schools.”
-OWU also ranks among the “Top Schools on Social Mobility” and is listed as an “A+ School for B Students.”
+U.S. News & World Report: OWU ranks among the “Best National Liberal Arts Colleges” and “Top Performers on Social Mobility.”
 Complete story

 Forbes Magazine: OWU ranks No. 1 in Ohio and No. 17 among “America’s Most Entrepreneurial Colleges 2015.”
 Complete story

 Colleges That Change Lives: One of only 40 U.S. colleges and universities included in the latest guidebook created by a former New York Times education editor.
 Newest edition

-Washington Monthly: Among the nation’s top liberal arts colleges based on “contribution to the public good in three broad categories: social mobility, research, and promoting public service.”
+Washington Monthly: Among the nation’s top liberal arts colleges, selected “based on their contribution to the public good in three broad categories: social mobility, research, and promoting public service.”
 Complete story